jvschoen/llm-explore/README.md

     * the faiss index is updated with new vectors

 * The prompt is failing to retrieve the document ids and errors out at the doc_db call to get document ids.
+* Successfully returning docs to front end, and subsequently to the llm for inference.
+However, hitting a big blocker when trying to run the docker container on my macbook M1 gpu which torch can't access for inference.
+    - May need to start with CPU for inference...

 # Resources